nikgun1984/quizme-client/README.md

 - Created Redux Store for easier access of user's subsets.
 - Implemented shuffle for cards and progress bar.
 - Quizes for studysets.
+- Deletion of studysets/flashcards and ability to edit studysets

 Other Illustrations: